ireaneus/CDI/docs/NTSurvey/NTSurveyCompPhilippians.md

 | **IV.
 Paul's Past and the Present Need** | (3:1-21) |
 | **V. Paul's Principles for Joyful Living** | (4:1-9) |
 | **VI.
 Paul's Praise for the Meeting of His Needs | (4:10-23) |

+### **Philippians Paul's Personal Principles**

+***In Philippians, Paul*** writes from prison to encourage the church in Philippi, expressing deep joy and gratitude for their partnership in the gospel (*1:3–5*).
+He rejoices that Christ is being preached and urges believers to live worthy of the gospel, standing firm and united (*1:18, 27*).
+He points to Christ’s humility as the model for believers—who, though God, emptied Himself and became obedient to death (*2:5–8*), calling the church to live in selfless service and shine as lights in the world (*2:14–16*).
+Paul warns against false teachers and presents his own life as an example of pressing on to know Christ and the power of His resurrection (*3:7–14*).
+He encourages peace, unity, and contentment, reminding them that God supplies every need according to His riches in glory in Christ Jesus (*4:6–7, 19*).
+***Christ is presented as*** *the humble and exalted Lord, the surpassing treasure, and the source of strength and provision* (*2:6–11; 3:8; 4:13, 19*).
+***Believers should*** *rejoice always, imitate Christ’s humility, press on toward spiritual maturity, and stand firm in faith and unity* (*2:2–5; 3:13–17; 4:4*).

+---